paulasquin/mosquito-induced-epidemics-anticipation/README.md

 Here are the influences of each parameter:

 **NUM_ITERATION**: number of training iterations.
-\+ If too tall, the model still works but in the end will not learn anymore and performs unnecessary calculations
+\+ If too big, the model still works but take a very long time and will end not learning anymore and performs unnecessary calculations
 \- If it is too small, the model does not have time to reach its actual performance

-**BATCH_SIZE**: The size of the image subpacket used for each train iteration.
+**BATCH_SIZE**: size of the image subpacket used for each train iteration.
 \+ If too large, the necessary calculations and memory explode and the performance of the model decreases by loss of the generalization capacity.
 \- If too small, gradient descents are less representative and performance calculations become noisy.

 **LEARNING_RATE**: learning speed, speed coefficient of the gradient descent.
 \+ If too large, the gradient descent can lead to a divergence.
 \- If too low greatly slows the speed of calculation.

-**SHORTER_DATASET_VALUE** optional: limit the number of images per categories.
-\+ If the number of files used is too large, the demand in memory and calculation explodes.
-\- If this number is too low, the model is lacking data to learn in a representative way.

-**IMG_SIZE**: size in pixels of images, with a native maximum of 500px.
-\+ If too big, the resolution of the images explodes the request in memory and calculation.
-Similarly, this feature may not be representative of the user application.
-\- If too small, the resolution of the images no longer makes it possible to identify features on the cards.

-**LES_CONV_FILTER_SIZE**: list of the size of the convolution filters, that is to say size of the local area to study.
+**LES_CONV_FILTER_SIZE**: list of the size of the convolution filters, in other words, the size of the local area to study.
 See Figures 4 & 5 of [this page](https://medium.com/@RaghavPrabhu/understanding-of-convolutional-neural-network-cnn-deep-learning-99760835f148)
-\+ If values are too large or if the list is too big, features will become invisible to the model.
+\+ If values are too large or if the list is too big, real features will become invisible to the model and we will underfit.
-\- If values are too small or the list to small, the model will not be able to clear features effectively.
+\- If values are too small or the list to small, the model will not be able to clear features effectively and we will overfit.

-**LES_NUM_FILTERS_CONV**: list of the number of filters per convolution layer, that is to say number of neurons per layer.
+**LES_NUM_FILTERS_CONV**: list of the number of filters per convolution layer, in other words number of neurons per layer.
 \+ If the values are too large, the memory and the necessary computing capacity grow enormously.
-\- If the values are too small, the model is not complex enough and can not learn data.
+\- If the values are too small, the model is not complex enough and can not learn well.

 **FC_LAYER_SIZE**: size of the last Fully Connected layer (cf figure 9 in [this page](https://medium.com/@RaghavPrabhu/understanding-of-convolutional-neural-network-cnn-deep-learning-99760835f148)).
 \+ If the value is too large, the memory charge explodes.
 \- If the value is too low, the accuracy of the model falls considerably.

 For instance you can have:
 ```
 NUM_ITERATION = 500
-BATCH_SIZE = 30
+BATCH_SIZE = 32
-LEARNING_RATE = 0.001
+LEARNING_RATE = 0.00001
-SHORTER_DATASET_VALUE = 0
-IMG_SIZE = 256
-LES_CONV_FILTER_SIZE = [5, 5, 5, 3, 3, 3]
+LES_CONV_FILTER_SIZE = [3, 3, 3, 3, 3, 3, 3, 3, 3]
-LES_NUM_FILTERS_CONV = [128, 128, 128, 64, 64, 64]
+LES_NUM_FILTERS_CONV = [256, 256, 256, 128, 128, 128, 64, 64, 64]
 FC_LAYER_SIZE = 128
 ```
 Note : be sure that **LES_CONV_FILTER_SIZE** and **LES_NUM_FILTERS_CONV** lists have the same lengths.